Hello Quality & Sourcing Professionals!

 “Supplier scorecards create fairness — decisions based on evidence, not instinct.” — Gary Gustafson, G-Force Consulting

-Diversify suppliers to reduce dependency and increase resilience.
+Tip: Diversify suppliers to reduce dependency and strengthen resilience.

 “Relying too heavily on one region is a vulnerability no company can afford.” — Sheng Lu, University of Delaware

-Example: Morgan Stanley suffered multi-million-dollar penalties in 2016 due to inadequate vendor due diligence.
+Example: Morgan Stanley faced multi-million-dollar penalties in 2016 due to inadequate vendor due diligence.

 🔹 Step 6: Seal It Right — Contract & Commit